An overview of the regulation of virtual assets in Estonia

 8. Advantages of setting up a VASP in Estonia

 According to a report by Statista, the global virtual currency market size is projected to reach over $4.3 billion by 2027, growing at a compound annual growth rate of 12.8% from 2020 to 2027.
-This growth is expected to be driven by factors such as increasing acceptance of virtual currencies as a mode of payment, growing demand for remittance solutions, and rising investment in virtual currency startups.
+This growth is expected to be driven by factors such as increasing acceptance of virtual currencies as a mode of payment, growing demand for remittance solutions and rising in-vestment in virtual currency startups.

 - High Level of Digital Adoption: Estonia is a highly digital society, with a high level of digital adoption among its citizens.
 According to the World Bank, Estonia ranks first in the world for the number of online services offered by the government.
-This high level of digital adoption can benefit VASPs in terms of customer acquisition and operational efficiency.
+This high level of digital adoption can benefit CASPs in terms of customer acquisition and operational efficiency.

 - Competitive Business Environment: Estonia has a competitive business environment, with a simple and efficient business registration process.
 According to the World Bank’s Doing Business report, Estonia ranks 18th out of 190 countries for ease of doing business.
 This can help VASPs to establish and operate their business efficiently.

 - Strong Cybersecurity Framework: Estonia has a strong cybersecurity framework, with a high level of technical expertise.
-According to the Global Cybersecurity Index, Estonia ranks 5th out of 194 countries for its commitment to cybersecurity.
+According to the Global Cybersecurity Index, Estonia ranks 3rd out of 194 countries for its commitment to cybersecurity.
 This can benefit VASPs in terms of security and operational resilience.

 - Favorable Tax Environment: Estonia has a favorable tax environment, with a corporate income tax rate of 20% and a 0% tax rate on retained and reinvested profits.
 According to a report by KPMG, Estonia ranks 1st out of 137 countries for its tax competitiveness.
 This can help VASPs to reduce their tax liability and reinvest their profits in their business.